Why buy Le Creuset cookware?

 .

 Authenticity is often the main reason why Le Creuset is so well-known.
-People see Le Creuset cookware, and they know it is a quality brand they can use and trust.
+People see Le Creuset cookware and know it is a quality brand they can use and trust.

-Even if the brand is more expensive than most other low-end options, customers rave about the product.
-And do not mind paying for years of enjoyment.
-So why buy Le Creuset cookware, and why is it more expensive than other brands?
+Customers rave about the product even if the brand is more expensive than most low-end options.
+And most do not mind paying for years of enjoyment.
+So why buy Le Creuset cookware, and why is it more costly than other brands?
 Here are some reasons below.

 Why is Le Creuset cookware so expensive?
 The company continues to manufacture cast-iron cookware in France.
 And maintains the highest quality control standards possible.
-For this reason, Le Creuset is a well-known and respected international brand that has appeal for so many around the world.
+For this reason, Le Creuset is a well-known and respected international brand that has appealed to many worldwide.

-Le Creuset has more than 100 retail stores distributed in various parts of the world.
-And aside from cookware, the company also produces:
+Le Creuset has over 100 retail stores in various parts of the world.
+Aside from cookware, the company also produces:

 - stainless steel cookware